To use PowerBot, you need to be a member of a supported power exchange.

 Yes, PowerBot is fully compatible with the XBID/SIDC system.

 PowerBot is a spin-off of a Vienna based energy market consulting company with the name INERCOMP.
 The first PowerBot version was created within INERCOMP in 2017 and was established as a dedicated company in 2020 to prepare for further growth and strengthen the focus on PowerBot.
 As of today, INERCOMP is still the majority shareholder of the PowerBot company.
-Besides this, the company Armstrong Consulting owns a share of the company.
-Armstrong Consulting is a small software development company based in Vienna, which has delivered software development support and hosting services in the early days of PowerBot.
+Armstrong Consulting is also a shareholder.
+Armstrong Consulting is a software development company based in Vienna which provided initial software development support and hosting services to Powerbot.